-- Meet the acceptance criteria for McLennan Community College; apply and submit official transcripts to the college.

-- Complete the mandatory academic courses with a minimum GPA of 2.5 by the May 15th deadline.

-- HPRS 1206 Medical Terminology;

-- BIOL 2401 Anatomy & Physiology I;

-- BIOL 2402 Anatomy & Physiology II;

-- HPRS 2301 Pathophysiology;

-- ENGL 1301 or 2311

-- PSYC 2301 or SOCI 1301;

-- MATH 1314, or MATH 1332, or MATH 1342

-- BIOL 2420 Microbiology;

-- SPCH 1311 or SPCH 1318

-- Take the TEAS exam and complete with a 59 or better (test grades are good for 2 year)

-- Attend a mandatory information session (attendance is good for 1 year) Recommendation is to check regularly with program for updates.

-- Have a cumulative college GPA of 2.25

-- Submit a signed and complete application to the program before the deadline, including copies of all college transcripts.
-Official transcripts must be submitted to the Records department prior to admission.
+- Meet the acceptance criteria for McLennan Community College - Complete the mandatory academic courses with a grade of C or better in each course (minimum GPA 2.5) by the May 15th deadline. - HPRS 1206 Medical Terminology; BIOL 2401 Anatomy & Physiology I; BIOL 2402 Anatomy & Physiology II; HPRS 2301 Pathophysiology; ENGL course, PSYC 2301 or SOCI 1301; MATH course; BIOL 2420 Microbiology; SPCH course - Attend a mandatory information session (attendance is good for 1 year) Recommendation is to check regularly with program for updates. - Have a cumulative college GPA of 2.25 - Submit a signed and complete application to the program before the deadline.

-Once you are accepted into the Surgical Technology program, the following is required: Attend required orientation session.
-You will receive information regarding immunizations, background check, and drug screen, as well as pertinent deadlines for the following:
+Once you are accepted into the Surgical Technology program, the following is required:

-- Submit current and up-to-date immunizations uploaded to the Complio compliance tracking system. - Submit current CPR for health care providers.
-American Heart Association required.
-(No online only courses will be accepted) - Pass a criminal background check and drug screen - Sign and return the program acceptance letter
+- Current and up-to-date immunizations uploaded to the Complio compliance tracking system. - Current CPR for health care providers.
+American Heart Association (No online only courses will be accepted) - Pass a criminal background check and drug screen - Attend Orientation sessions - Sign the program acceptance letter